edimaudo/hackathon_coding_challenges/readme.md

 ## Hackathon and code challenges

-- This is a collection of hackathon and code challenges I have done over the years
+Code for hackathon and code challenges